 PCP stands for a co-creation by technology providers, water suppliers and researchers in a multi-stage process.
 The PCP instrument (www.eafip.eu) has been specially developed to support innovation procurement in the public sector.
 Examples of current PCP projects in progress pertain to supercomputers (www.prace-it.eu), or – more close by – smart meters for the water sector (www.smart-met.eu).
 Clearly, PCP is a young venture.
 We will be happy to share experiences from the PCP methodology with the professional and scientific community whilst adhering to the bounds of confidentiality.

 As regards to Alu Circles, we are confident that PCP provides the basis to develop new, sustainable solutions at (near) industrial scale within a period of about two years, achieving a cost reduction of more than 30% for the aluminium sludge issue.
 During the Market Dialogue (phase I), technology providers will be invited to propose their innovative solutions, targeted at TRL-level 7 (i.e. system prototype demonstration in operational environment) or higher; for explanation of the TRL-system, see https://enspire.science/trl-scale-horizon-2020-erc-explained/.
-The publication in Tender European Daily is planned for August this year.
+September 2 the invitation has been published in Tender European Daily (2019/S 169-414264).

 Next, phase II (PCP deployment) is planned to start Q4 2019 and will focus on developing selected options on pilot scale, jointly with the technology providers.
 Water suppliers are welcome to participate during this phase.